-People have warned us against teaching our children more than one language at first but we didn’t listen, and thank goodness for that.
-Even though they’re still very young, they’re pretty good at speaking English, Portuguese and Spanish.
+People have warned us against teaching our children more than one language but we didn’t listen.
+Thank goodness we didn’t.
+Even though our children are still very young, they’re pretty good at speaking English, Portuguese, and Spanish.

-We never doubted wanting to raise our children to learn our languages.
+We never doubted raising our children to be multilingual.
 My husband and I were both raised bilingual and we love it.

 fighting the skepticism

-We were warned against teaching our babies multiple languages but I knew their reasons were unrealistic and I was proof.
+We were warned against raising multilingual children from the very beginning but I knew their reasons were unrealistic and I was proof.

 - Growing up with more than one language confuses children.

 - Raising a child to be bilingual leads to speech delays.